Interpretable Next-token Prediction via the Generalized Induction Head: Results: Next-token prediction for fMRI Responses to Natural Language

-\paragraph{fMRI induction head settings} We construct our induction head for fMRI by searching over recent text in an fMRI session and identifying previous changes in the recorded fMRI response.
-Specifically, to predict the fMRI response for the TR $t$, we first find the TR $t^{*}$ for which the text input yields the highest cosine similarity to the next-token distribution of the text input at TR $t-1$.
-Next, we isolate the change in fMRI responses following TR $t^{*}$: we take the difference in the top 100 principal components of the response $R_{t^{*}} - R_{t^{*} - 1}$ and use them as features.
+\paragraph{\method{} for fMRI prediction} We construct our \method{} for fMRI by searching the preceding story text in an fMRI session for semantic matches and retrieving the changes in the recorded brain response that follows each match.
+Specifically, to predict the fMRI response, $R_{t}$, for the TR $t$, we first find the TR $t^{*}$ for which the text input yields the highest cosine similarity to the next-token distribution of the text input at TR $t-1$.
+Next, we isolate the change in fMRI responses following TR $t^{*}$: we take the difference in the top 100 principal components of the response $R_{t^{*}}-R_{t^{*} - 1}$ and use them as features.
 To deal with potential time delays in the fMRI signal, we additionally concatenate these features with the top 100 principal components of $R_{t^{*}} - R_{t^{*} - 2}$ and $R_{t^{*}} - R_{t^{*} - 3}$.

-In all cases, the induction features are concatenated with the Eng1000 features before being used to linearly predict the fMRI response.
-When constructing the induction head, we search over the most recent 1024 words and their corresponding fMRI responses.
-To measure similarity between two texts, we use the predicted next-word distributions yielded by exact ngram matching in the input context ($P_\text{induction}^{ \text{ (exact)}}$ in \cref{eq:main}), which we call \textit{Induction matching}.
-Alternatively, we can use the predicted next-word distributions yielded by exact ngram matching in the 10B-token OpenWebText reference corpus ($P_{\infty}^{ \text{ (exact)}}$ in \cref{eq:main}), which we call \textit{\infinigram{} matching}.
-We additionally explore fuzzy matching techniques in \cref{tab:fuzzy_matching}, but do not see an improvement.
-This is potentially because the noise and temporal smoothing present in the fMRI response mitigates the benefit of fuzzy matching / matching across fMRI sessions.
+These features, along with the interpolated Eng1000 embeddings, form the full input to the linear model predicting fMRI response at TR $t$ (see \cref{fig:fmri_method}).
+When constructing the \method{} for fMRI, we search over the most recent 1024 words and their corresponding fMRI responses.
+To measure similarity between two texts, we use the predicted next-word distributions yielded by \exactinduction{} in the input context ($P_\text{induction}^{ \text{ (exact)}}$ in \cref{eq:main}), which we call \textit{\method{} matching}.

-\paragraph{Matching baselines} We add two additional baselines that alter our proposed induction head model only in how they calculate matches.
-First, \textit{Random matching} selects a random preceding TR as a match.
-Second, \textit{Naive ngram matching} searches for an exact ngram match in the input context (rather than using the predicted next-word distribution as our induction head does).
-Specifically, naive ngram matching searches for a match to the most recent 4-word ngram.